yic-technologies/PublicDocs/EMV2 - Writing drivers.md

 ### 1. Prerequisites

 Only spectrum analyzers controllable with SCPI commands through a VISA vendor can have drivers added through this method.

-Furthermore, the device should be SCPI compliant, as in it can use the *RST and *WAI commands.
+Furthermore, the device should be SCPI compliant, as in it can use *IDN?, *RST, *WAI, etc. Currently, the only known case of non-compliance is the RIGOL RSA5000 series.

 **Example:** if you see the spectrum analyzer in NI-MAX, RIGOL UltraSigma or Keysight Connection Expert, then you can write a JSON instruction set for it.
 Analyzers that require a separate software such as the SignalHound BB60 have to be hardcoded by YIC Technologies.